Pursue a career working with animals with Sprott Shaw’s Veterinary Assistant Program

 Upon completion of the program, students will be able to:

-- Handle and restrain animals safely
+- Handle and restrain companion animals safely

-- Understand basic veterinary terminology with applications to anatomy, physiology and diseases
+- Understand basic veterinary terminology with applications to anatomy, physiology, and diseases

 - Demonstrate familiarity with common surgical procedures

-- Discuss important homecare instructions
+- Discuss important pre-operative and post-operative instructions

 - Identify with common feline and canine breeds